Vincennes Velvets

 The Vincennes Velvets was the final moniker of the minor league baseball teams based in Vincennes, Indiana, United States.
 From 1950 to 1952, Vincennes played as members of the Class D level Mississippi–Ohio Valley League, which evolved to become today's Midwest League.
-The 1951 team was known as the "Citizens."

 Previous Vincennes teams played under numerous nicknames as members of the Kentucky-Indiana League (1896), Kentucky-Illinois-Tennessee League (1903–1906, 1910–1911, 1913) and Eastern Illinois League (1908), winning league championships in 1905, 1906 and 1910.

 The 1950 Vincennes Velvets were a minor league affiliate of the St. Louis Browns.
 The Velvets hosted minor league home games at Nehi Park.

 History

 The Vincennes Velvets were preceded in minor league play by other Vincennes-based teams.
 In 1903, the Vincennes Alices first played minor league baseball as members of the Kentucky-Illinois-Tennessee League, also known as the KITTY League.
 Vincennes played in the Kentucky-Illinois-Tennessee League in the 1903–1906, 1910–1911 and 1913 seasons.
 The team used the Vincennes Reds moniker in 1904 and the Vincennes Hoosiers moniker in 1911.
 In 1908, the Vincennes Alices played one season as members of the 1908 Eastern Illinois League.

 The Vincennes Alices won Kentucky-Illinois-Tennessee League Championships in 1905, 1906 and 1910.